robertjakob/rigorous/README.md

 # Rigorous - AI-Powered Scientific Manuscript Analysis

+> **Cloud Version Available:** A cloud version of the AI Peer Reviewer is now available at [https://www.rigorous.company/](https://www.rigorous.company/).
+Simply upload your manuscript, provide context on target journal and review focus, and receive a comprehensive PDF report via email within 1-2 working days.
+The cloud version is currently free for testing purposes.

-We want to change how scientific work is created, evaluated, and shared.
-This repository intends to provide the tools to make scientific publishing more transparent, affordable, and agile.
+This repository contains tools for making scientific publishing more transparent, cheaper, faster, and ensuring rigorous peer and AI review.

 ## Project Structure